 Over ten years ago my husband, son and I traveled from North Carolina to South Carolina to share Thanksgiving with our respective families.
-My brother, J, and his wife,D, and my nephew live in Simpsonville.
-My husband’s family live in Greenville.
+My brother, J, and his wife,D, and my nephew and wife live in Simpsonville.
+My husband’s family also lives in Greenville.

 For most family holidays we usually stayed at J and D’s home because they had more room for guests.
 They are so much fun and we always get along great with them.
 We would then split the festivities between my family and my husband’s family.

 We brought a large, frozen turkey for the big family meal.
 The turkey was transported to South Carolina in a Styrofoam cooler to let it start thawing safely.
 It was about a five and a half hour drive so the turkey would be safe.

 But when we got to their home we found their refrigerator full of prepared dishes for the next day.
 We just couldn’t “stuff” that big bird in the refrigerator to let it continue to thaw.